kyleecodes/communaltech-website_old/posts/00_blogpost.md

 hero_image: /00_blogpost_cover.png
 ---

 *This blog post is for anyone starting a new community program in the tech industry.
-Whether your community targets indie developers, professional engineers, gamers, or scientists, this blog presents a starting strategy for designing technical community programs.
-In this article, we will be focusing on developer communities.*
+In this article, I discuss a breakdown of a high-level, flexible community strategy designed to provide a starting point for developer community programs.*

 ---